 What’s the most popular time of year to visit Israel?

 The annual pattern of tourist visits to Israel is an interesting one!
 Surprisingly, October is pretty consistently the busiest month of the year.
 As mentioned above, many Jews from around the world choose to visit Israel in fall to celebrate the numerous (basically consecutive) holidays.
-Book early if you want to visit then!
+Book early if you want to visit then, as it’s one of the best times to visit Israel!

 April is also consistently busy (and sometimes March as well), with many visitors coming for Passover and families visiting during school spring break before the weather heats up.